SandysPappy/taylor-series-calculator/README.md

 TODO

 - needs better styling in general

 - replace graph button with event listeners to graph in real time
 - force input for 'r' to be non-negative
 - add polynomial builder terms to memory and implement clear button
+- create regex that accepts valid polynomial strings

+- function that takes a function, and maps the input function about the x-axis
-- function to graph a polynomial function
+- function to parse and calulate a polynomial function
-- function to get taylor expanded form
+- function to get taylor expanded form (returns string)
+- function to take math expression input and parse it to MathJax represenataion
-- update the math expressions in the DOM with event listeners
+- update the math expressions in the DOM with event listeners to update the MathJax in real-time

-- add sine and cosine functionality (use a simple map for the derivatives)
+- add sine and cosine functionality (use a dict for the derivatives)